XRPLF/rippled/Builds/linux/README.md

 # Linux Build Instructions

 This document focuses on building rippled for development purposes under recent Ubuntu linux distributions.
-To build rippled for Redhat, Fedora or Centos builds, including docker based builds for those distributions, please consult the [rippled-package-builder](https://github.com/ripple/rippled-package-builder) repository.
+To build rippled for Redhat, Fedora or CentOS builds, including docker based builds for those distributions, please consult the [rippled-package-builder](https://github.com/ripple/rippled-package-builder) repository.

-Note: Ubuntu 16.04 users may need to update their compiler (see the dependencies section).
-For non Ubuntu distributions, the steps below should work by installing the appropriate dependencies using that distribution's package management tools.

 ## Dependencies

-gcc-8 or later is required.
+gcc-11 or later is required.

 Use `apt-get` to install the dependencies provided by the distribution